February 28, 2022

 Prepare financial documents

 Unprepared or messy documentation is a turnoff to investors.
 Ensure that your financials and legal documents are in order.
 If you are unsure how to prepare documents like financial projections, you can try services like ours here at ProjectionHub.
 We help companies make financial projections based on your specific scenario assumptions as well as experience/data we've gathered from other financial projections we've done.
 With clear documentation and accounts, you are more likely to impress potential investors.
+And if you want to learn how to create your own set of investor-ready projections, watch this free course:

 Rehearse your presentation